Classical Learning In Bujutsu

 The Method To Start Shu-ha-ri

 At the beginning of learning bujutsu (and other classical arts), there must be almost total obedience.
-Frankly, in learning, we should keep our mind quiet and open.
+Frankly, in learning, we should keep our minds quiet and open.
 I believe this is the best way to learn.
 Don't upset the delicate incoming transmission with the static of a lack of awareness and mindfulness.
 Listen.
 Absorb.
 Digest.
 Do what is asked of you.
 Within reason, of course.
-We must have an excellent moral radar to begin with and not be obedient to those that will abuse us.
-This is one reason why teaching bujutsu is a solemn task, and comces with a lot of responsibility.
+We must have an excellent moral radar, to begin with and not be obedient to those that will abuse us.
+This is one reason why teaching bujutsu is a solemn task and comes with a lot of responsibility.

 Shu means to obey, protect or guard.
 You are keeping the teachings from being damaged or changed.
 A student should be detailed in their practice.
 You are protecting the techniques from any mutation while being studied and learned.
 In the beginning, you are striving to gain solid wisdom.
 To understand the truth, both physically and spiritually.
 Shu is the proper foundation that leads us to proficiency.

 After the proper foundation has been acquired, the natural progression is for the student to start investigating things more deeply.
 Using the knowledge and experience gained in the Shu stage, the deshi can now critically analyze what has been received from the teacher.
 The student can begin to move and think in a way more like their own spirit yet still retaining their teacher's essence.
 Ha 破, means to destroy or break apart.
 It is not destruction per se, but a dismantling, if you will, of a watch or other mechanical apparatus.
 Taking apart the components does not render the watch useless later on.
 The watch can still be re-constructed and used as usual.
 Investigating how everything fits and works together is what happens in the HA stage.